iacutone/thoughts/content/posts/synology-nas-reverse-proxy.md

 4. Click "Create" button
   - note, the Destination port needs to match the port defined in the Docker Compose yml

-The best part of this is Synology will auto-renew your Let's Encrypt certifications.
+The best part of this is Synology will auto-renew your CA certifications via Let's Encrypt.